40a/dotmesh/docs/dev-commands.md

 ## running frontend tests

-Whilst the local dev stack is running - you can run the frontend tests.
+TODO: the frontend tests require interaction between `dm`

+It is useful to run the frontend tests against a running hot-reloading development env.

 First - startup chromedriver and build the test image.